MarkoArg20/Fiba-Automation-Framework/README.md

 - then to run the tests (npx playwright test --headed)
 - when the tests are finished, to open the report (npx playwright show-report)

-The CI pipeline in jenkins:
+# Jenkins CI Integration
+This project includes a Jenkins pipeline defined in [`Jenkinsfile`](./Jenkinsfile).

-- Tests can be runned through Jenkins and its pipeline implemented in the Jenkinsfile.
+- Tests can be run through Jenkins and its pipeline implemented in the Jenkinsfile.
 It can be triggered on different events or a specific time.
 The .env file is passed like a secret in Jenkins.
-The Jenkins is runned throug a VM.
+The Jenkins is run throug a VM.

 How to configure Jenkins:
 1. Install the GitPush plugin